Q. What kind of publisher is Koehler Books?

 Q. So why do I need Koehler Books?
 Why not just use one of the big self-publishing companies?

 A. We’re not a self-publishing company.
-We do have a self-publishing model, which makes the author the publisher of record.
-But for our traditional and co-pub models, Koehler Books is the publisher of record, not the author.
+For either our traditional or co-pub models, Koehler Books is the publisher of record, not the author.
 Our name will be on your book along with yours, and we are ultimately responsible for the quality of your book.
 We take that responsibility very seriously.
 We only put our name on books that meet our standards of excellence.

 Q. What should I do if I’m not sure what publishing model I want?

 A. Send in your manuscript using our submissions page so we can review it, then let’s have a discussion about your work and your goals.
 We will provide an honest assessment and recommend a publishing model that best suits you and your work.
 We are writer and author advocates, so helping you on our journey is one of our goals, whether or not you sign on with our team.